 Your Legal Bills

-There are many ways legal advisors charge their customers and equally there are a many ways in which a court can evaluate the cost you can recovery from your opponents.
-As an over view all legal bills should show you the dates between which the work was done and enough information for you to decide whether the bill is reasonable or not.
+There are many ways legal advisors charge their customers and equally, there are a many ways in which a court can evaluate the cost you can recover from your opponents.
+As an overview, all legal bills should show you the dates between which the work was done and enough information for you to decide whether the bill is reasonable or not.

 We operate two methods of charging income streams:-